ibm-cloud-architecture/eda-tech-academy/docs/lab0/index.md

 * The number of topics and partitions
 ## Producing messages

-The [product documentation - producing message section goes into details](https://ibm.github.io/event-streams/about/producing-messages/) of the concepts.
+The [product documentation - producing message section](https://ibm.github.io/event-streams/about/producing-messages/) goes into details of the concepts.
 For a demonstration purpose, you need to illustrate that you can have multiple types of Kafka producer:

 * Existing Queuing apps, which are using IBM MQ, and get their messages transparently sent to Event Streams, using [IBM MQ Streaming Queue](https://www.ibm.com/docs/en/ibm-mq/9.2?topic=scenarios-streaming-queues) and [MQ Source Kafka Connector](https://github.com/ibm-messaging/kafka-connect-mq-source).

     ![](./images/streaming_queuesa.jpeg)

-* Microservice application publishing events using Kafka producer API, or reactive messaging in Java Microprofile.
+* Microservice applications publishing events using Kafka producer API, or reactive messaging in Java Microprofile.
 For Nodejs, Python there is a C library which supports the Kafka APIs.
 We have code template for that.
 * Change data capture product, like [Debezium](https://debezium.io/), that gets database updates and maps records to events in topic.
 One topic per table.
 Some data transformation can be done on the fly.
 * Streaming applications, that do stateful computing, real-time analytics, consuming - processing - publishing events from one to many topics and produce to one topic.
 * App connect flow can also being source for events to Events Streams, via connectors.